Bladen County, North Carolina: Colleges

+Public schools

+Public schools within Bladen County are operated by Bladen County Schools.

 Healthcare

 Bladen County is served by a single hospital, Cape Fear Valley Medical Center, based in Elizabethtown.
 According to the 2022 County Health Rankings produced by the University of Wisconsin Population Health Institute, Bladen County ranked 85th in health outcomes of North Carolina's 100 counties, an improvement of 10 ranks over the previous five years.
 Per the ranking, 26 percent of adults say they are in poor or fair health, the average life expectancy is 75 years, and 16 percent of people under the age of 65 lack health insurance.
 It has one primary care physician per 4,670 residents.

 Economy

 Agriculture constitutes a major part of Bladen County's economy.
 Smithfield Foods operates a pork processing facility north of the town of Tar Heel, the largest such plant in the world.
 It employs 5,800 workers, making it the county's largest employer.
 The county is the largest producer of blueberries in the state.
 Area farmers also grow soybeans, peanuts, corn, wheat, and cotton.
-The county suffers from a large poverty rate and is one of the most economically-distressed counties in the state.
+The county suffers from a large poverty rate and is one of the most economically distressed counties in the state.
 According to census figures, about 70 percent of working people in Bladen are employed outside the county.